 In the past few decades, RDBMS has been the most popular model for managing the databases of businesses.
-However, in current times the MongoDB or NoSQL or the non-relational databases are gaining a lot of popularity and importance in database management.
+However, in current times MongoDB or NoSQL, or the non-relational databases are gaining a lot of popularity and importance in database management.
 These databases were introduced to counter the challenges of the relational database.
 If you compare the NoSQL database to relational databases, you will find they are better when it comes to performance, flexibility, and scalability.

 Key Advantages of the MongoDB database over MySQL databases for a business unit